L.M. Reid is an Irish writer who has published many articles in magazines and online.

 - What money you have available to you monthly.

 Take the amount of money you have for your monthly expenses away from the amount of money you have coming into the house.
 What you have left is what you can afford to pay back to your creditors.
 Most people in a lot of debt are going to see an enormous difference in these two figures.

-Here's an Example.
+Here's an Example

 You owe $70,000.
 Your monthly debt repayments come to $2,370.
 Your monthly income comes to $3,000.
 Your monthly expenses come to $2,000.
 You only have $1,000 a month to meet a commitment of $2,370 a month.

 Go back to your list of all the financial institutions you owe money to.
 Put the highest amount of money you owe on the top of the list and work down.
 We will work from the example above.
 You know you can only afford to repay $1000 a month so work off that figure.
 Decide how much you are going to offer each creditor.

 Proposed New Repayment